FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-10-implement-endlessscroll-angular-ngrx-aspnetcore.md

 ```

-The `Skip` and `Take` properties are useful for shaping the data later on.
+The `Skip` and `Take` properties are useful for shaping the amount of data later on.

 Next we create a new file `ValuesController.cs` and model it like this